GINQO/Master-Item-Manager/README.md

 # GINQO MasterItemManager™

+# Features
+1. Import Master Items (through template file)
+2. Export Master Items from old projects (you can copy them back into template file to reuse in other projects)
+3. Partial reload (to avoid reload times on large data sets if template file changes)

 # Getting Started
 1. Download this extension on a zip file using the 'Clone or Download' button